MyPortugalHoliday.com

 • Lisbon and central Portugal – An unpredictable mix of bright and sunny days and grey days – there will be some wet days.

-The lush and green north of Portugal is green for a reason.
-It can be very wet in December with moisture-laden winds blowing in from the Atlantic Ocean and dumping heavy rain over the mountainous region.
-It'll also be chilly in Porto, only struggling to reach a maximum daytime temperature of 14°C.
+The north of Portugal can be very wet, with moisture-laden winds blowing in from the Atlantic Ocean and dropping heavy rain over the hilly regions.
+It can also be chilly in Porto, only reaching a maximum daytime temperature of 14°C.

 Lisbon is more of a mix between the north and the Algarve.
-It will be cool (daytime maximum of 16°C and down to 8°C at night) but will have considerably better weather than Porto.
+It will be cool (daytime maximum of 16°C and down to 8°C at night) but will have considerably less rain than Porto.

 The far eastern side of Portugal, close to the Spanish border, tends to be much drier than the western coastline and can provide a fantastic alternative holiday destination.

-1 week in Lisbon – 3 days exploring Lisbon, with day trips to Sintra, Cascais, Setubal and Obidos.
-A rental car is not needed.
+2) One week in Lisbon - Three days exploring Lisbon and day trips to Sintra, Cascais, Setúbal, Sesimbra, Évora and Óbidos.

 The interactive map below displays these tours.
 The green line shows the Lisbon 1-week holiday, the blue line is the tour of the Algarve, the yellow line is the east Portugal tour and the red line shows the Alentejo coastline route.
 (Note: Zoom in to see all of the points)